 - Convert the table to text (and convert text to a table).

 Adding things to your notes

 You can add photos and videos from your Photos library.
-You can also add scanned documents from your iPhone/iPad and sketches from your iPad.
-It’s annoying that we have to drag & drop images into Apple Notes or double-click them and images can either be ridiculously big or small.
+You can also add scanned documents from your iPhone or iPad and sketches from your iPad.
+It’s annoying that we have to drag and drop images into Apple Notes or double-click them, and images can either be ridiculously big or small.
 Both sizes are unusable!

-You can Markup your images to annotate on them with ink, shapes, text, and signatures.
-You can rotate or crop the image and if your iPad is close, you can send the image to it for handwriting annotations.
-Your images and videos, in Apple Notes, are blocked and separated from your text.
+You can markup your images to annotate them with ink, shapes, text, and signatures.
+You can rotate or crop the image, and if your iPad is close, you can send the image to it for handwriting annotations.
+Your images and videos in Apple Notes are blocked and separated from your text.
 You can’t mix them (or any other attachment) with text.
 You can only add text above or below your attachments, which is a huge limitation for most people.

-You can also play the audio in Apple Music.
+You can also play the audio on Apple Music.
 It would be cooler if we could also record audio in Apple Notes, not just play already existing files.

 You can scan documents into Apple Notes using your iPad camera.
 You can select the edges of your documents if you don’t like the ones the app automatically sets for you.
 You can choose how your scan looks: Colour, Grayscale, Black & White or leave it as a photo.
 You can rotate your scans and even export them.
 Markup lets you annotate your scans like you with your photos.